otzy007/kasper/_posts/2009-06-26-google-friend-connect-also-on-oprodnet.markdown

 date: 2009-06-26 00:00:00.000000000 +03:00
 tags: [Google, Friend, Connect, Joomla]
 ---
-<p>Now <a href="http://oprod.net">oprod.net</a> has also Google Friend Connect.
-I put it thanks to the <a href="http://extensions.joomla.org/extensions/edition/custom-code-in-content/1023" target="_blank">jumi extension</a> not to that Google Friend Connect one.
-Feel free to leave some comments.</p>
+Now <a href="http://oprod.net">oprod.net</a> has also Google Friend Connect.
+I've put it thanks to the <a href="http://extensions.joomla.org/extensions/edition/custom-code-in-content/1023" target="_blank">jumi extension</a> not to that, Google Friend Connect extension.

+Feel free to leave some comments.